isaacs/sock-daemon/README.md

   // the socket, pidFile, and log will be found in
   // .{service-name}/daemon/... in the current working dir static get serviceName() {
-    return 'my-service'
+    return serviceName
   }

   // get a request, return a response.
   // must return either Response or Promise<Response>
   async handle (msg: Request) {
-    // stderr will be written to ./.my-service/daemon/log console.error('got request', msg)
+    // stderr will be written to ./.my-service/daemon/log when
+    // spawned automatically by the client.
+    console.error('got request', msg)
     // must return a response with the same ID we got in the
     // request, to handle replayed or out of order messages